Billy Yates (album)

-Billy Yates is the self-titled debut album of American country music singer Billy Yates.
+Billy Yates is the debut studio album by American country music singer Billy Yates.
 It was released on June 17, 1997, via Almo Sounds.

 Content

 The album's lead single was "I Smell Smoke", but due to several radio stations playing the track "Flowers" instead, Almo Sounds withdrew "I Smell Smoke" and released "Flowers" instead.
 "Flowers" would peak at number 36 on the Billboard Hot Country Songs charts in mid-1997.
 "When the Walls Come Tumblin' Down" was the album's third and final single release.

 George Jones covered "Choices" on his 1999 album Cold Hard Truth.